h2oai/h2o-tutorials/h2o-world-2017/qwiklab/dai/student_instructions.md

 Click on the **Interpret This Model** button.

 The Model Interpretation page includes the following charts.
-More information about these is available by hovering over a chart to view the tooltips, in the Driverless AI User Guide, and in the MLI booklet.
+More information about these is available by click the tooltip in the UI.
+Information is also available in the MLI booklet and in the Driverless AI User Guide.

 - The Global Interpretable Model Explanation Plot in the upper-left corner shows Driverless AI model predictions and K-LIME model predictions in sorted order by the Driverless AI model predictions.
 - The Variable Importance plot in the upper-right corner shows the scaled global variable importance values for the features in the model.
 Driverless AI assigns local variable importance for every decision that the models makes.